AdobeDocs/commerce-webapi/src/pages/index.md

 [Getting Starting](get-started/)

-Lorem ipsum dolor sit amet
+The Magento web API framework provides integrators and developers the means to use web services that communicate with the Magento system.

 <DiscoverBlock slots="link, text"/>

 [REST](rest/)

-Lorem ipsum dolor sit amet
+Coming soon.

 <DiscoverBlock slots="link, text"/>

 [GraphQL](graphql/)

-Lorem ipsum dolor sit amet
+Coming soon.

 ## Contributing to this documentation

 We encourage you to participate in our open documentation initiative.
-If you have suggestions, corrections, additions, or deletions for this documentation, check out the source on [GitHub](https://github.com/adobedocs/commerce-php), and open a pull request.
+If you have suggestions, corrections, additions, or deletions for this documentation, check out the source on [GitHub](https://github.com/adobedocs/commerce-webapi), and open a pull request.